 I believe that one can apply a scientific attitude to many aspects of life in order to solve problems and gain understanding, and my goal as a teacher is to present the subject material in a way that reinforces this belief so that a student will be able to adopt a scientific attitude towards life regardless of whether or not they are studying or following a scientific discipline.
 As a tutor I feel that I have succeeded when a student takes the concepts and methodology we have discussed and practiced and applies them independently to other situations outside of tutoring.
 In addition to science I have a flair for music and languages and thoroughly enjoy sharing these talents with others as well.
 I continue to strive to help others understand how these pursuits can enrich our ability to understand, manipulate and nurture the natural world we live in.

-University of Washington-Seattle Campus - BS, Chemistry/Biochemistry
+Undergraduate Degree: University of Washington-Seattle Campus - Bachelor of Science, Chemistry/Biochemistry

 High School Chemistry

 High School English